bashaus/jquery.oozer/README.md

 # jquery.oozer.js

 Oozer is a way to visually rearrange objects and lists on a page.

-The project was inspired by "jquery.quicksand.js":https://github.com/razorjack/quicksand/ by @razorjack.
+The project was inspired by [jquery.quicksand.js](https://github.com/razorjack/quicksand/) by [@razorjack](https://github.com/razorjack/).
 Quicksand is a great project and provided the inspiration behind this script; however there were some technical limitations with quicksand that I wanted to overcome.
 The core functionality of the Quicksand library is that it "replaces one collection of items with another".
 This differs from Oozer which toggles visibility and sorts information in a list depending on a filter.

 While Quicksand can dynamically insert new elements into the list through Ajax calls, Oozer assumes that you have all the elements already in the DOM ready for sorting.
 Oozer takes this approach so that attached events are not lost when you rearrange the list.
 This allows you to retain attached JavaScript functions and events on your DOM objects.